 Floodlights are fairly common in today's homes -- and common in the lighting aisle, too, where you'll find a whole host of new, efficient LED options.
 But which one should you go with when it's time to buy new bulbs?

 As for that heat management test, it's designed to see how each bulb performs as it heats up during use.
-All LEDs will see a slight drop-off in brightness in the first 30 minutes or so of usage -- by that point, their heat sinks should kick in and stabilize things.
+Just like the way your laptop can slow down when it gets too hot, LEDs will see a slight drop-off in brightness in the first 30 minutes or so of usage as they heat up -- by that point, their heat sinks should kick in and stabilize things.

 LEDs aren't hard to find -- even most grocery stores sell them at this point.
 That's why we made sure to test bulbs from a variety of retail sources, including this store-brand LED we bought at Target.

 Here's a closer look at how the Target bulb handles colors.
 Note the slightly yellowish tinge to the white bowl and the wooden table, along with the desaturated oranges.
-This is a pretty typical color rendering result for an LED -- which is to say it's just so-so.
+This is a pretty typical color-rendering result for an LED -- which is to say, it's just so-so.

-Brightness: 711 lumens Power usage: 11 watts Price: $13
+Brightness: 799 lumens Power usage: 9 watts Price: $16.99 for a 2-pack ($8.50 per bulb)